IGITUGraz/spore-nest-module/examples/pattern_matching_showcase/README.md

 # Detailed installation guide for the SPORE software framework

-This guide describes how to install the software framework that was built around the SPORE module for the NEST simulator.
-It has been tested with Debian GNU/Linux 8.7 (jessie).
+This guide describes how to install the SPORE module for the NEST 2.12 simulator.
+Note that SPORE does not support the release version v2.12.0 of NEST.
+Instead, SPORE currently requires a fix on the development branch so please make sure your development version of NEST corresponds to or is newer than revision [58fd190f5e4](https://github.com/nest/nest-simulator/commit/58fd190f5e404f1e3e822c0d3915e2321d102ed5).
+We used MUSIC version 1.1.15 in revision [8e0a609b298](https://github.com/INCF/MUSIC/commit/8e0a609b29835be604ae556c1592aad9b4be1827) and we assume that [MPI](https://www.open-mpi.org/) (Open MPI 1.6.5) and python with `numpy` and `matplotlib` are preinstalled on your system.
+Finally we used revision [be75545f516](https://github.com/IGITUGraz/spore-nest-module/commit/be75545f5168a9765dc8d7dce71a5defbd368c98) of SPORE (version 2.12).
+The installation procedure was tested on Debian GNU/Linux 8.7 (jessie).

-This guide assumes that you want to install everything into the folder `$HOME/opt/`.
+This guide assumes that you want to install everything into your local home folder `$HOME/opt/`.
 It is further assumed that you checkout the software into a local folder that is used for development, which we refer to as `devel` folder.

 ## Preparation